-I'm a 68yr. old Wife, Mom, Grandmother, Navy Veteran, and now a new Great-Grandmother.
-Hot-diggidy-dog!
+I'm a 72 yr. old Widow, Mom, Grandmother, Great-Grandmother & a Navy Veteran.
 I have over 47 yrs. of experience as a Domestic Engineer.
-The Lord willing we'll both make it our 50th.
 My husband & I wish You All Fair Winds and Following Seas.
-We hope you take to heart the following two poems, for they say it all.
+We hope you take to heart the following two poems, for they say it all, concerning this work your helping with.
 Thank you to all the volunteers out there.
 Helping us out here who can't travel any more.
 Your efforts are most appreciated by this family.

 Your tombstone stands among the rest

 The name and date are chiseled out

 Yet each of us are cells of you

 Our blood contracts and beats a pulse

 Entirely not our own